top of page

 SUMMER POPS '84

 The Chorus begins work on its second overseas tour - to Italy.
-Meanwhile, the Annual Fund Drive raises $55,000.00 The Chorus hires a full-time Manager and opens a new office in downtown Westerly at 16 High Street thanks to a grant from the R.I.
+The Chorus hires opens a new office in downtown Westerly at 16 High Street thanks to a grant from the R.I.
 Foundation.
-An Artistic Reserve is established with $88,282.
+An Artistic Reserve is established.
 William Mathias, famous Welsh composer, comes from Britain for the first U.S. Performance of his work for chorus and orchestra, Lux Aeterna.
 Mathias lectures on his music and celebrates his 50th birthday with the Chorus.

 Mathias - Lux Aeterna (U.S. Premiere, with composer present)